Cosmo the Spacedog

 Cosmo the Space-dog (Космо) is a character appearing in American comic books published by Marvel Comics.
 Cosmo, a telepathic Soviet space dog, is the security chief of the space station Knowhere and a member of the Guardians of the Galaxy.
-The character was created by Dan Abnett and Andy Lanning as a reference to Laika and first appeared in Nova vol. 4 #8 (Jan.
+The character was created by Dan Abnett and Andy Lanning as a reference and tribute to Laika, the first animal to orbit Earth, and first appeared in Nova vol. 4 #8 (Jan.
 2008).

 A female version of Cosmo the Spacedog appeared in a cameo role in the Marvel Cinematic Universe films Guardians of the Galaxy (2014) and Guardians of the Galaxy Vol. 2 (2017), as well as in the Disney+ animated series What If...?
 (2021).
 She is voiced by Maria Bakalova in The Guardians of the Galaxy Holiday Special (2022) and Guardians of the Galaxy Vol. 3 (2023).